 - a.
-For students with a three-year BA, ★42 to ★54 are required in a two-year program, the first of which is a qualifying year; for students with a four-year bachelor's degree other than Honors German, ★42 are normally required in a two-year program; and for students with a BA Honors degree in German ★24 are required in a one-year program, all at the graduate level. - All candidates for the course-based MA must normally take GERM 531, 555 and 593, unless fulfilment of equivalent requirements can be demonstrated.
+The completion of at least ★30, consisting of ★24 of graduate-level courses to be selected in consultation with the Divisional Graduate Committee and ★6 for an extended paper or research project. - b.
+All candidates for the course-based MA must normally take GERM 531, 555 and 593, unless fulfilment of equivalent requirements can be demonstrated.
 Each program will be decided upon in consultation with the Division. - c.
 In addition, all candidates for the course-based MA are required to submit a directed research project (equivalent to ★6) which will be evaluated by two readers on a pass/fail basis.